-Out of the still-heated debate about the 2016 presidential election upset emerges Beyond Bernie: A Campaign of Their Own, a unique sidewalk-level history of the Sanders campaign that exposes Democratic Party fault lines many Americans still fail to see.
-Follow the experiences of passionate and concerned campaign activist Jonathan Katz, and experience crushing frustrations that include New York state's voter suppression laws, the DNC's convention-delegate rules designed to squelch minority opinions, and the release by Wikileaks of credibility damaging DNC emails.
-From a vantage point never witnessed by mainstream media, Beyond Bernie belies the mythology of the Democratic party's reconciliation with disaffected working people and reveals a yawning policy gap likely to divide Democratic voters in elections to come.
+Out of the still-heated rancorous debate about the 2016 presidential election upset emerges A Campaign of Their Own, a unique sidewalk-level history of the Sanders campaign.
+Follow the experiences of passionate campaign activist Jonathan Katz, and experience crushing frustrations that include New York state's voter suppression laws, the DNC's convention-delegate rules designed to block minority opinions, and the release by Wikileaks of credibility damaging DNC emails.
+From a vantage point never witnessed by mainstream media, A Campaign of Their Own belies the mythology of the Democratic party's reconciliation with disaffected working people and reveals a yawning policy gap likely to divide Democratic voters in elections to come.

 "Where do you fit in as a citizen in a democratic system that’s crumbling?
 Is it still possible to believe in utopias?
 Lionel Rupp and Michael David Mitchell give us food for thought here, compelling us to face up to the difficulties of a society that no longer knows who to believe and is rather dangerously giving up on dreaming."
 Muriel Del Don, Cineuropa review

 A film by Lionel Rupp and Michael Mitchell

 Produced by Michael Mitchell